Star Simpson

-Star Simpson is a prominent maker, inventor, and serial entrepreneur based in Los Angeles.
-She is responsible for a number of high-profile projects with drone design and applications, including veloped autonomous aircraft for DARPA at the San Francisco Research & Development lab Otherlab.
+Star Simpson is an American maker, inventor, and serial entrepreneur based in Los Angeles.
+She is responsible for a number of high-profile projects with drone design and applications, including developing autonomous aircraft for DARPA at Otherlab, a Research & Development lab in San Francisco.

 Early life

 Simpson was born and raised in Hawaii, where her parents owned a jewelry business.
 She was drawn to technology at an early age.

-Simpson first heard about MIT when she was 8.
-In high school, she got involved in projects that helped develop her technical skills.
-She contributed to building one of the world's largest wifi networks, and worked with what was at that time an emerging software with the Hawaiian name of "wiki".
+Simpson first heard about MIT when she was eight years old.
+In high school, she was involved in projects that helped develop her technical skills.
+She contributed to building one of the world's largest Wi-Fi networks and worked with what was at that time an emerging software with the Hawaiian name of "wiki".

-Education
+Education and Life at MIT

-Shortly after arriving on the MIT campus, she met a small student group called MITERS (the MIT Electronic Research Society).
-MITERS is centered around a machine shop, and everyone is welcome as long as they want to learn how to turn ideas into prototypes.
+Shortly after arriving on the MIT campus, she met a student group called MITERS (the MIT Electronic Research Society).

 In September 2007 while a student at MIT, several months after the Boston Mooninite Panic, Simpson created an electronic fashion sweatshirt featuring a colored, glowing name tag.
 While wearing this sweatshirt during a visit to Boston Logan Airport, Simpson was arrested at gunpoint and charged with the possession of a hoax device, a charge that was dropped by prosecutors a year later.
 In an echo of MIT's official later treatment of Aaron Swartz, the MIT media office released a statement condemning and disavowing Simpson's actions before she was even released from questioning.

 Simpson studied at MIT between 2006 and 2010.
-She returned to MIT in 2015 to speak about the experience at an MIT conference on the Freedom to Innovate.
+She returned to MIT in 2015 to speak about her experience at an MIT conference on the Freedom to Innovate.

-In 2017, MIT established a "disobedience" award to reward forms of disobedience that benefit society, partly as a way to re-orient its own institutional responses to creativity at the boundaries, as demonstrated by Simpson while a student at MIT.
+In 2017, MIT established a "disobedience" award to reward forms of disobedience that benefit society, as demonstrated by Simpson while a student at MIT.